louis-young/markdown-blog/posts/patterns-to-destructure-props-in-react-components.md

 };
 ```

-You could consider this as a happy medium between the two aforementioned patterns, but this is your decision to make.

-At first glance, it isn't immediately obvious what props this component can/should accept.
-This can be solved with TypeScript, but let's leave that for another article.
+At first glance, it isn't immediately obvious what props are passed down to this component.

 Some would consider this approach too verbose as you have to repeat `props.` every time you want to access a prop.
-This is highly contrived and you'll have your own views on this, but personally I don't think it's a real issue.
+This is highly contrived and you can make your own decision, but personally it's a no-issue for me.

-On the contrary, accessing via `props.` clearly indicates where the title in the above example originated from.
+Following on from the above, accessing properties via `props.` clearly indicates where the title in the above example originated from.

 ### Conclusion